-4. 53 Pa.
+2. 24 P.S.
+807.1 4.
+53 Pa.
 C.S.A.
-2303 5.53 Pa.
+2303 5.
+53 Pa.
 C.S.A.
-2301 yt seg
+2301 et seg

 The Board recognizes the advantages of centralized purchasing.
-Therefore, the Board encourages the administration to seek the benefits and savings that may accrue through joint agreements with other political subdivisions for the purchase of supplies, equipment or services [1][2][3][4]
+Therefore, the Board encourages the administration to seek the benefits and savings that may accrue through joint agreements with other political subdivisions and other cooperative purchasing organizations as permitted by law for the purchase of supplies, equipment or services [13[2][3][4]